 Eucharistic Adoration, an ancient, prayerful devotion, is the coming in prayer before the Real Presence of God found in the exposed Blessed Sacrament.
 The Blessed Sacrament is exposed in a monstrance so that the Host is clearly visible to all who come to pray.
 Lit candles around the monstrance remind us that Jesus is the Light of the World.
 Unlike at the garden someone must be present and awake to guard Christ.

-"Indeed, this is the will of My heavenly Father, that everyone who looks upon the Son, and believes in Him, shall have eternal life.
-Him I will raise up on the last day." -- John 6:40
+"This is indeed the will of my Father, that all who see the Son and believe in him may have eternal life; and I will raise them up on the last day."

 The practice of adoration dates back to the beginning of Christianity, when monastic hermits would reserve the Eucharist for weekly self-communication over long periods of time.
 By praying in their individual cells in the presence of the Blessed Sacrament, they would be venerating the body, blood, soul and divinity of our Lord Jesus Christ, also known as participating in Eucharistic Adoration.